 [My grandmother Oleksandra sits close by the stove.
-Roundbellied little pots snuggle up to her, and the large clay bowl, with its earthen hearing, receives grandma's thoughts.
-And grandma's thoughts are always about work: "The potatoes have to be weeded, the cow has to be milked, and the sunflower's head has to be turned a bit, because it just isn't catching up with the sun."
-I stand by the stove, and everything is so bright, like it's not grandmother sitting on the bench, but the setting sun.]
+Round-bellied little pots snuggle up to her, and the large clay bowl, with its earthen hearing, receives Grandma's thoughts.
+And Grandma's thoughts are always about work: "The potatoes have to be weeded, the cow has to be milked, and the sunflower's head has to be turned a bit, because it just isn't catching up with the sun."
+I stand by the stove, and everything is so bright, like it's not Grandmother sitting on the bench, but the setting sun.]

 Grandmother's first name grounds her, imbuing her with immediate actuality.
-The name itself (or rather, its full version), however, is not typical for a peasant woman-"Lesia" would be more common.
+The name itself, however, is not typical for a peasant woman.
 Hence, as early as the first line, we have the effect of simultaneous immediacy and subtle alienation.
-This effect of grounding-with-alienation is strengthened by the implication that a common clay mixing bowl is a strange radar dish which, moreover, is equipped to receive thoughts.
-But it is in the list of the prosaic agricultural tasks which grandmother has to perform that we feel the full impact of mythical alienation (the effect of its near-imperceptibility is achieved by the evenness of the narrative voice): grandmother must turn the head of the sunflower a little, because it cannot catch up with the sun.
-Suddenly, and almost imperceptibly, the peasant woman becomes a mythical figure-perhaps the earthmother or the sunwife and the blending of her vast figure with the setting sun in the closure is now merely a consequence of what has gone before.
+This effect of grounding-withalienation is strengthened by the implication that a common clay mixing bowl is a strange radar dish which, moreover, is equipped to receive thoughts.
+But it is in the list of the prosaic agricultural tasks which grandmother has to perform that we feel the full impact of mythical alienation (the effect of its near-imperceptibility is achieved by the evenness of the narrative voice): Grandmother must turn the head of the sunflower a little, because it cannot catch up with the sun.
+Suddenly, and almost imperceptibly, the peasant woman becomes a mythical figure-perhaps the earth mother or the sun wife-and the blending of her vast figure with the setting sun in the closure is now merely a consequence of what has gone before.
 It is, of course, the prosaic context, embodied in the even, "spoken" narrative tone, that makes the woman's epiphany that much more authentically poetic.

-And here are two stanzas from a poem by Viktor Neborak, in a startingly different key, but still within the field of the "poetry of statement":
+And here are two stanzas from a poem by Viktor Neborak, in a startlingly different key, but still within the field of the poetry of statement: